michalwilman/AgentDesk/backend/README.md

 ### Issue: "OpenAI API key is not configured"
 **Solution**: Add `OPENAI_API_KEY` to .env

+### Issue: "Email service not configured"
+**Solution**: Add valid `RESEND_API_KEY` to .env (get from resend.com)

+### Issue: "Failed to send email: API key is invalid"
+**Solution**:
+- Check that your Resend API key is correct
+- Ensure it starts with `re_`
+- Verify the key is active in your Resend dashboard
+- Try regenerating the key

 ### Issue: Slow scraping
 **Solution**: Use Cheerio for static sites, increase timeout for complex sites

 ### Issue: Vector search not working
 **Solution**: Ensure pgvector extension is enabled and embeddings are generated

+### Issue: Google Calendar not creating events
+**Solution**:
+- Verify Google OAuth credentials are correct
+- Check that Calendar API is enabled
+- Reconnect your Google Calendar in the dashboard

 ## 📚 Resources